ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 2. Equally, we can do a `ls -l` command to verify that we see our `my-contract.js` file in there.

-**4.** To test our smart contract code, simply enter `npm test` from the terminal in VSCode :
+**4.** To test our smart contract code, simply enter `npm test` below from the terminal in VSCode

     tecadmin@ubuntubase:~/Desktop/mycontract/test$ npm test

 **5.** From there, we will test our smart contract.
-If we are successful, we will see the following messages below :
+If we are successful, we will see the following messages below

     #instantiate
     instantiate